nsmfoo/antivmdetection/README.md

 #Notes:

+0) When the antivmdetect script can't find any suitable values to use it will comment these settings in the newly created script.
+These needs manual review as they might have impact on what is displayed in the VM.
 1) Create the VM, but don't start it.
 The shell script needs to be run before installation!
 Verify that "I/O APIC" is enabled (system > Motherboard).
 The script assumes that the storage controller is IDE.
 2) Run the shell script to apply the setting to the guest
 3) Install the Operating System